Jane Austen: Bath and Southampton

+Ages 34 to 41

 Chawton

 Around early 1809, Austen's brother Edward offered his mother and sisters a more settled life—the use of a large cottage in Chawton village which was part of the estate around Edward's nearby property Chawton House.
 Jane, Cassandra and their mother moved into Chawton cottage on 7 July 1809.
 Life was quieter in Chawton than it had been since the family's move to Bath in 1800.
 The Austens did not socialise with gentry and entertained only when family visited.
 Her niece Anna described the family's life in Chawton as "a very quiet life, according to our ideas, but they were great readers, and besides the housekeeping our aunts occupied themselves in working with the poor and in teaching some girl or boy to read or write."

 Published author

 Like many women authors at the time, Austen published her books anonymously.
 At the time, the ideal roles for a woman were as wife and mother, and writing for women was regarded at best as a secondary form of activity; a woman who wished to be a full-time writer was felt to be degrading her femininity, so books by women were usually published anonymously in order to maintain the conceit that the female writer was only publishing as a sort of part-time job, and was not seeking to become a "literary lioness" (i.e. a celebrity).
+Another reason noted is that the novel was still seen as a lesser form of literature at the time compared with poetry, and many female and male authors published novels anonymously, whereas works of poetry, by both female and male writers, were almost always attributed to the author.